fetchai/docs-archived/docs/aea/gym-skill.md

-The AEA gym skill demonstrates how a custom Reinforcement Learning agent may be embedded into an Autonomous Economic Agent.
+The AEA gym skill demonstrates how a custom Reinforcement Learning agent, that uses openai's <a href="https://gym.openai.com" target=_blank>gym</a> library, may be embedded into an Autonomous Economic Agent.

 ## Demo instructions

-Follow the Preliminaries and Installation instructions <a href="../quickstart" target=_blank>here</a>.
+Follow the Preliminaries and Installation instructions <a href="../quickstart">here</a>.

 Install the gym library.